giankabtw/HTB-CPTS/Attacking Common Services.md

 ```bash
 xfreerdp /u:fiona /p:'48Ns72!bns74@S84NNNSl' /v:10.129.203.10
 ```
-This command allowed me to connect to the remote desktop of the machine at 10.129.203.10 using the credentials I had discovered.
+This command allowed me to successfully connect to the remote desktop of the machine at 10.129.203.10 using the credentials I had discovered.
+Based on my previous enumeration, I know the user that can be compromised is **john**.

+* **Submit the contents of the flag.txt file on the Administrator Desktop.**